VadimLindebaum/Readme/README.md

   About Me

-Hi, I'm Jurka, a passionate learner and software developer from Tallinn, Estonia.
+Hi, I'm JurkaIlya, a passionate learner and software developer from Tallinn, Estonia.
 Welcome to my GitHub profile!

 🏢 I currently work at eunomia-bpf to create eBPF-based solutions for the cloud 🌍 Find me on the web: